IglooCloud/igloo-python/README.md

 ## Getting started

-Install the library with pip
+Install the library with pip:

 ```
 pip install igloo-python